uhppoted/uhppoted-httpd/README.md

 And open URL http://localhost:8080 in your browser of choice.

-The default image is configured for HTTP only.
-The supplied compose.yml file uses _bind_ mounts to the local folder to override the default configuration and HTML.
+The default image is configured for HTTP only but the example compose.yml file uses _bind_ mounts to map the local folder to override the default configuration, HTML and system files to enable TLS and use the local filesystem for e.g. develoment.

 Alternatively, copy the uhppoted.conf file, TLS keys and certificates and HTML to a Docker volume and remove the bind mounts from _compose.yml_.
 The expected folder structure is: